rpm-lab/CSCI5980-Spr23-DL-RPM/projects/project2.md

         - To avoid experiencing Colab usage limits, save and close your notebooks once finished working.

 4. <b>Submit your implementation for Autograder feedback</b>
 	- Once you have implemented a portion of the required features, you may submit your work for feedback from the Autograder.
-To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the [Project 2 Autograder].
+To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the [Project 2 Autograder](https://cse-ag-csci5980.cs.umn.edu/web/project/2).
 You may submit to the Autograder for feedback up to 5 times per day.

 5. <b>Download final implementation</b>
     - After implementing all features, <b>save your work</b> and download the completed `*.ipynb` and `*.py` files.
     - The last cell of the `fully_connected_networks.ipynb` notebook will generate a `uniqueid_umid_P2.zip` file.
 The zip file should include `two_layer_net.ipynb`, `two_layer_net.py`, `fully_connected_networks.ipynb`, `fully_connected_networks.py`, `nn_best_model.pt`, `best_overfit_five_layer_net.pth`, and `best_two_layer_net.pth` for this assignment.

 6. <b>Submit your python and notebook files for grading</b>
-    - Upload your files to the [Autograder] for grading consideration.
+    - Upload your files to the [Autograder](https://cse-ag-csci5980.cs.umn.edu/web/project/2) for grading consideration.
 Your highest score will be used for final grades.

 ## Deadline